 One of the reasons for the high course enrollment numbers in PTE certification is linked to the 38 programs of study in Maryland, many of which are linked to industry certifications a teacher would hold.
 The CTE program helps meet the present and future needs of the Baltimore region, the State of Maryland, and Blueprint for Maryland's Future.
-The numbers show a recent decline which may be the results of a few factors COVID 19 is suspected to have impacted enrollment as teachers were given extensions by MSDE on the time frame they have to complete their PTE courses.
+The numbers show a decline in 2020-2021 which may be the results of a few factors.
+COVID 19 is suspected to have impacted enrollment as teachers were given extensions by MSDE on the time frame they have to complete their PTE courses.
 So some teachers took time off to get through COVID, focus on their families, and also avoid burnout that occurred from the demands of teaching during COVID.
-Another reason for this decline may be due to the increased online course offerings across the state being approved to meet certification requirements by local school system certification officers.
-After COVID there has without a doubt been a rise in online course offerings and we have been adapting our courses to meet students requests for fully online learning that still meets the rigor required for PTE by COMAR.
-We suspect our enrollment will not continue to decline with these factors considered.
-Another reason for the decline may be the fact that students do not see incentive to finish all four PTE courses at UMES because it is currently not a certificate program.
-With the approval of a certificate, this would make the completion of all four courses at UMES more appealing to students.
+The enrollment has continued to rise in the past two years.
+We suspect our enrollment will remain stable or rise with these factors considered.
+With the approval of the proposed certificate, the completion of all four courses at UMES should be more appealing to students, and also feed into the Masters in CTE program.